oracle/oci-typescript-sdk/lib/loadbalancer/README.md

-# OCI NodeJS client for Load Balancer Service
+# OCI Node.js client for Load Balancer Service

 This module enables you to write code to manage resources for Load Balancer Service.